Quickstart

 int main(void) { adamo_robot_t *robot = adamo_robot_new_default("ak_...", "my-arm"); if (!robot) { fprintf(stderr, "adamo_robot_new: %s\n", adamo_last_error()); return 1; } if (adamo_robot_attach_video_v4l2( robot, "main", "/dev/video0", 1280, 720, 30, 4000, false) != 0) { fprintf(stderr, "attach: %s\n", adamo_last_error()); return 1; } return adamo_robot_run(robot);}Common Issues

-Section titled “The robot starts but never connects”The default transport is QUIC, which runs over UDP.
+Section titled “The robot starts but never connects”The default transport is QUIC, which runs over UDP (port 443).
 Some corporate networks, lab firewalls, VPNs, and hotel Wi-Fi block outbound UDP even when normal HTTPS works.
-If the SDK logs connection timeouts or the robot never appears in the operator UI, retry with TCP.

 robot = adamo.Robot(api_key="ak_...", name="my-arm", protocol="tcp")use adamo::{Protocol, Robot};